tractorjuice/Building_Wardley_BoK/README.md

-# Building a Body of Knowledge using Pinecone, Langchain and OpenAI
+# Building a Body of Knowledge using Pinecone Serverless, Langchain and OpenAI for Wardley Mapping

 See the following blog series on how to use and how this code works.